You are going to sign out in

 email: michael.elder@prepclasses.org

 My name is Michael Elder.
-I have been teaching both physics and biology through the lens of a Christian for 10 years now.
-I have worked in East Texas at Panola College as well as Center High School where I was awarded Teacher of the Year Honors while teaching physics.
+I have been teaching both physics and biology through the lens of a Christian for 11 years now.
+I have worked in East Texas at Panola College & Center High School where I was awarded Teacher of the Year Honors while teaching physics.
 I moved to Houston in 2017 where I taught AP physics 1 and 2 to high school students at Tomball Memorial High School.
 I currently teach biology full time for Lone Star College University Park and am excited to utilize the many years of Physics teaching resources I have created for my PREP physics courses.
-I believe that physics is best learned through an interactive approach and intend to incorporate a number of fun and engaging projects that will help students understand both the conceptual and mathematical aspects of physics.
-I have been married for 15 years to my lovely wife Amanda.
-We have three wonderful children: Gracie; 12, Noah; 10, and Iris; 5.
+I believe that physics is best learned through an interactive approach and will incorporate a number of fun and engaging projects that will help students understand both the conceptual and mathematical aspects of physics.
+I have been married for 16 years to my lovely wife Amanda.
+We have three wonderful children: Gracie; 13, Noah; 11, and Iris; 6.

 Teacher's Classes

-Physics is a comprehensive fast-paced, honors study of God’s physical creation where we will be using laboratory exercises and projects that will build a mathematical and conceptual feel for physics.
-In this course we will be covering topics such as Classical Mechanics, Thermodynamics and Matter, Electromagnetics, Optics, and an introduction into Relativity and Quantum Physics.
+Physics is a comprehensive fast-paced, advanced, honors study of God’s physical creation where we will be using laboratory exercises, modeling, and projects that will build a mathematical and conceptual feel for physics.
+In this course we will be primarily covering first year advanced physics concepts such as kinematics, projectile motion, dynamics, circular motion, rotation, momentum, & energy.
+We will also explore concepts in thermodynamics, electricity, magnetism, electromagnetism, and modern physics.

 Laboratory exercises hone skills in deduction, reasoning, and problem solving, allowing the student to develop a deeper intellectual approach to their study of science.
 Experiments, projects, and accompanying calculations and analysis will allow the students to see physics in action in their everyday lives.